jackzampolin/blockstack-pki/README.md

 ### Potential applications

 1. Write a program that generates a seed, derives the first ID, issues a subdomain registrar call to register a subdomain to the first identity address and then sends the seed back to the user all the while not exposing the seed.
 This could be very useful for use on-boarding.
+2. Write a program that derives the first `n` identity addresses, btc wallet and discovers all names associated as well as any BTC on the keychainPhrase
+3. A utility for recovering BTC sent to an identity address
+4. A utility for generating identities for headless devices, signing into applications, and then writing data to that application's storage.